-One particular technology that is well on its way to being utilised across the entire industry is computer-assisted imaging – but what exactly is it, and how is it changing cosmetic surgery?
+One particular technology that is well on its way to being utilised across the entire industry is computer-assisted imaging.
+But how is computer-assisted imaging helping to revolutionise cosmetic surgery?

 By utilising this technology, it can eradicate any miscommunication or uncertainty relating to what the surgeon is aiming for with the final result.
 Patients and practitioners alike can work to find a result they are both happy with, knowing they have the same expectations for the final outcome following the procedure.
 It can give peace of mind, efficiency and better overall patient satisfaction.

-While it’s certainly provided a way to ensure that cosmetic patients are happy, computer-assisted imaging has done so much more than just provide the ideal result.
+While it has certainly provided a way to ensure that cosmetic patients are happy, computer-assisted imaging has done so much more than just providing the ideal result.
 In fact, it’s taken all procedures, regardless of why they’re needed or wanted, and ensured a level of certainty that’s important amongst patients.

 This is particularly true for young patients, including children and babies who may be undergoing a procedure due to deformities.
 With a 3D image, they can determine the best way to go about a procedure in order to produce results that will grow well as the patient does.
 They can age the image, determine how the bone structure in a facial reconstruction may develop over the years and adjust the procedure accordingly.

 While computer-assisted imaging may not be standard practice across every procedure in every clinic across the globe, it is quickly becoming a technological advancement that is changing the face of cosmetic surgery.